status-im/swarms/ideas/145-identity.md

     - Keys: Add/Remove/Update
     - Accept Claims
     - Update of Kernel

-### Recovery Support

-Goal Date: 2018-07-01

-- Recovery: Setup/Update/Cancel Update
-- Request recovery to selected "friends".
-- Confirm/reject other's recovery request
+    - Select a recovery contract

 ## Success Metrics

 Status Users opt-in using an Identity to enhance interaction with decetralize systems (such as Status itself).